codefox-inc/sparkn-contracts/README.md

 ## Notes
-We designed the protocol by using a lot of immutable variables.
+We have designed the protocol by using a lot of immutable variables.
 So it is supposed that there is no state variable collision in the system.
-If you find any issues, please report the issue.
+If you find any issue, please report it to us.